miohtama/capitalgram/pages/site/services.md

                 <strong>Do you want to raise capital and reach out to investors worldwide?</strong>
               </p>
               <p>
-                  On our online platform, you can
-                  manage deal flow, onboard investors and
-                  raise funds from few to thousands of investors in a scaleable manner.
+                  On our online platform, you can manage deal flow, onboard investors and raise funds from a few investors to thousands in a scalable manner.
               </p>
               <h5>Benefits</h5>
               <ul>
-                <li>Deal flow discovery for funds and private equity</li>
+                <li>Deal-flow discovery for funds and private equity</li>
-                <li>Reach out investors around the world easily</li>
+                <li>Reach out to investors around the world easily</li>
                 <li>Frictionless online investment process</li>
-                <li>Onboard large and small investors without hassle</li>
+                <li>Onboard large and small investors hassle-free</li>
                 <li>Automatic integration with global compliance databases</li>
               </ul>
               <h5>The platform is ideal for:</h5>